yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-peering.md

 1. Select **Add application CIDR to IP allow list** to add the the CIDR range to your cloud IP allow list.
 You will add this IP allow list to your cluster so that the application VPC can connect to the database.
 1. Click **Initiate Peering**.

-The peering connection is created with a status of Pending.
+The peering connection is created with a status of _Pending_.
 To complete the peering, you must accept the peering request in your cloud provider account.

-## Configure the cloud provider
+### Configure the cloud provider

-Once the peering connection is set up, you need to sign in to your cloud provider and configure the connection.
+To complete a _Pending_ peering connection, you need to sign in to your cloud provider and either accept the peering request (AWS), or create a peering connection (GCP).

-### Accept the peering request in AWS
+#### Accept the peering request in AWS

-Once the peering request is made, in AWS, use the VPC Dashboard to do the following:
+To make an AWS peering connection active, in AWS, use the **VPC Dashboard** to do the following:

 1. Enable DNS hostnames and DNS resolution.
 This ensures that the cluster's hostnames in standard connection strings automatically resolve to private instead of public IP addresses when the Yugabyte Cloud cluster is accessed from the application VPC.
 1. Approve the peering connection request that you received from Yugabyte.
-1. Add a route table entry to the VPC peer and add the Yugabyte Cloud cluster CIDR block to the Destination column, and the Peering Connection ID to the Target column.
+1. Add a route table entry to the VPC peer and add the Yugabyte Cloud cluster CIDR block to the **Destination** column, and the Peering Connection ID to the **Target** column.

 For information on VPC network peering in AWS, refer to [VPC Peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html.) in the AWS documentation.

-### Create a peering connection in GCP
+#### Create a peering connection in GCP

 To make a GCP peering connection active, you must create a peering connection in GCP.
 You will need the the **Project ID** and **VPC network name** of the Yugabyte Cloud VPC you are peering with.
 You can view and copy these details in the [Peering Details](#view-peering-connection-details) sheet.